Garima5/Dog-breed-classifier/README.md

 # Dog-breed-classifier
-Udacity - deep learning project 2 - dog breed classifier
+Deep learning project - dog breed classifier - Coded a CNN from scratch to classify dog breeds and then improved performance using transfer learning

 # Summary
 Create an application where user supplies images.
 If a dog is detected in the image, the model gives the nearest detected dog breed.
 If a human is detected, the model gives the nearest resembling dog breed to that human face.